 So, there you have it.
 A great start to your using Automatic Writing as a means to See Your True Self.

-I’ve been doing it professionally for over two decades.
+I’ve been doing it professionally for over 25 years.
 I think you should want to know everything about your spiritual teacher so read about me here.

 Learning how to Automatic Writing can be done a lot faster with some guidance.
 Clearly, there are things you can do that will aid you in connecting in this way.
 Personally, I think of my Automatic Writing as one of my most valued gifts.
 And I really mean that…